-UMS: The contractor began the reinstallation of curved metal ceiling panels on the platform level.
-The contractor began fire-wrapping conduits and pull boxes near the southwest dampers on the intermediate strut level.
-The contractor began the BNS integration into the workstation on the mezzanine level.
-The contractor continued installing fare gates and continued dewatering areas under the platform level.
-The contractor continued closing out punch list items.
+UMS: The contractor continued the re-installation of curved metal ceiling panels on the platform level.
+The contractor continued replacing damaged conduits and pull boxes in the main electrical room and on the platform level.
+The contractor continued the installation of map cases at the north concourse and south concourse entrances.
+The contractor continued the installation of fare gates and continued closing out punch list items.
+The contractor continued dewatering areas under the platform level.

-CTS: The contractor continued testing and addressing state inspection deficiency items for elevators and escalators.
-The contractor completed installing crack grout injection at the crossover cavern.
-The contractor continued closing out internal punch list items.
-The contractor continued minor street work, ongoing monitoring, and surveying.
+CTS: The contractor continued testing of the elevators and escalators.
+The contractor continued the installation of fare gates.
+The contractor continued closing out internal punch list items as well as minor street work, ongoing monitoring, and surveying.

-YBM: The contractor continued all prework for Supervisory Control and Data Acquisition (SCADA) testing.
+YBM: The contractor continued Supervisory Control and Data Acquisition (SCADA) testing.
 The contractor continued all work for traction power equipment testing.
-The contractor completed the installation of MET phone units at the surface level and concourse level.
+The contractor completed the installation of emergency phone units at the surface level and the concourse level.
 The contractor continued closing out punch list items at all levels.
+The contractor continued Daiken testing of reworked systems.

-STS: The contractor continued installing OCS for streetlights, trolley, and light rail, and installing ATCS.
-Radio system testing continued.
-The contractor continued the installation of traffic signals.
-The contractor continued the surface signaling design and fabrication for the 4th Street/King Street intersection and the Bluxome Street crossover.
-The contractor continued other OCS, track, and miscellaneous punch list work.
+STS: The contractor continued installing the OCS for streetlights, trolley, and light rail.
+The installation of ATCS and the radio system testing continued.
+The contractor continued installing traffic signals.
+The contractor continued the surfacing signaling design and fabrication for the 4th Street/King Street and Bluxome Street crossover.
+The contractor continued closing out punch list items.